opendocsg/slw-judgments-backfill/2013_SGHC_101/report.md

  No person shall become entitled to any such flat, house or other building under any resulting trust or constructive trust, whensoever created.

-16     In _Koh Cheong Heng v Ho Yee Fong_ [2011] 3 SLR 125 (“ _Koh Cheong Heng_ ”), Prakash J explained at [56] that this amendment did not change the effect of the provision but only served to clarify that “a ‘resulting trust’ or a ‘constructive trust’ may be more properly said to arise by operation of law, rather than by the creation of parties”.
+16     In _Koh Cheong Heng v Ho Yee Fong_ <span class="citation">[2011] 3 SLR 125</span> (“ _Koh Cheong Heng_ ”), Prakash J explained at [56] that this amendment did not change the effect of the provision but only served to clarify that “a ‘resulting trust’ or a ‘constructive trust’ may be more properly said to arise by operation of law, rather than by the creation of parties”.

 17     As such, the Ministerial Statement that was read at the second reading of the Bill in 2005 in relation to the previous s 51(6) is relevant for understanding the objectives lying behind s 51(10) (see _Singapore Parliamentary Debates, Official Report_ (15 August 2005) vol 80 at col 1252 (Mah Bow Tan,